YuTaNCCU/2018_DS_FP_KKBoxChurnPrediction/README.md

 transactions.csv.7z +
 user_logs.csv.7z

-3.Extract and put the 4 files in the <working directory>/Data
+3.Extract and put the 4 files in the ~/working directory/Data

 4.Open the R file: "final_ver0108.r", and run rows.